-- a.
-Disseminate and host statewide imagery data and services, including 2021 NAIP. - b.
+a.
+Disseminate and host statewide imagery data and services, including 2023 NAIP, if/when collected.

+- b.
 Collaborate with the Imagery Working Group & stakeholders to create an inventory of publicly available imagery datasets for the state of Montana. - c.
 Represent Montana in national discussions regarding Imagery for the Nation and ensure availability of the data for Montanans.